Jira Status and Workflow syncing

 If you're using a custom workflow we need to teach Halp how to transition to different states.
-Send us your exported Jira workflow and we can configure your project to understand it.
+You can export your Jira workflow and upload it into Halp.

-Click the pencil icon to edit the workflow, choose the "Export" dropdown and select "As XML".
+- Click the edit button under the actions column to edit the workflow, choose the "Export" dropdown, and select "As XML".